pivotal-cf/docs-build-service/installing.md

     - `UAA_URL` URL to access UAA

     **Note** Some images will be pushed again to the image registry because during installation the CA Certificate provided will be added to the list of the available CA on these images.
-To do this the duffle command need to be provided with the credentials for the image registry
+To do this, the duffle command must be provided with the credentials for the image registry

 1) Verify installation

-    Download `pb` binary from PivNet
+    Download `pb` binary from Pivnet

     Target Pivotal Build Service
     ```bash